ruipeterpan/wastedcores/README.md

 overhead.
 We believe that making these tools part of the kernel developers' tool belt can help keep this type of bugs at bay.

+# Important note about the patches

+Note: the main point of our paper is to raise awareness about issues in the Linux scheduler.
+The provided patches fix the issues encountered with our workloads, but they are not intended as generic bug fixes.
+They may have unwanted side effects and result in performance loss or energy waste on your machine.

 # Article

 **The Linux Scheduler: a Decade of Wasted Cores**, Jean-Pierre Lozi, Baptiste